 All these electrochemical and biochemical thought processes are continually occurring in your brain and mind with the speed of light.
 In that regard, think about this: is it possible that the speed of your thought processes is actually faster than the speed of light!?
 You can learn to harness and control in positive and constructive ways many of your mind’s creative thought processes.

 “Create” A New You

 For example, you can input to your creative subconscious process new pictures of you being a patient person instead of an impatient person, and then learn how to imprint and hold those new images until your self image actually begins to change you into a patient person in your real world, outward behavior.
 Change your thoughts (and attitudes) and you will change yourself.
-Essentially, you can learn to create a new, inner DVD or CD of you being patient rather than impatient.
+Essentially, you can learn to create a new, inner CD of you being patient rather than impatient.